 Users are paying more attention to how your app is performing.
 Simply put, higher app quality outperforms low app quality.
 And the best way to go about improving your app’s performance and general quality is through application performance monitoring.
 Dedicated tools allow you to easily identify performance issues such as slow screen transitions, crashes, or network issues before they are problematic to the user.
 So let’s talk about mobile APM best practices.

-This article will go through what you need to know to use an APM tool to help you get the most out of the tool.
+This article will go through what you need to know to use an application performance monitoring tool to help you get the most out of the tool.
 The topics covered are:

 - App apdex score